elastisys/ck8s-cluster/WIP-CHANGELOG.md

 - Curator now looks at the index name to determine its age instead of looking at the index creation date
 - Nginx-ingress upgraded to 0.28.
 - Helmfile upgraded to 0.119.1.
+- Nodeport is now whitelisted for all cloud providers.

 ### Breaking changes
 - Adding anti-affinity to nodes in openstack will force them to be recreated by terraform.
 This will then break the kubernetes clusters.